Golden olive oil streaming from the press

 Steward by Calling.

-The farm is stewarded by Daniel Zumofen — a board-certified neurosurgeon and Professor of Clinical Neurology in Brooklyn, New York.
-By profession, he navigates the brain's most delicate vasculature.
-By calling, he dissolves into these ancient groves — tending them with devotion, patience, and reverence for all living systems.
+The farm is stewarded by Daniel Zumofen, a board-certified neurosurgeon and Professor of Clinical Neurology in Brooklyn.
+By profession he navigates the brain's most delicate vasculature; by calling, these groves.

 His philosophy is simple: The trees decide the quantity.
 I listen.